h365chen/socassess/docs/src/ai_feedback.md

 is likely that ChatGPT will make a reply such as: *Please provide me with the student's answer that you would like me to assess.*

-That said, in order to receive a valid AI feedback, you have to provide some context, such as the student answer for the question.
+That said, in order to receive valid AI feedback, you have to provide some context, such as the student answer for the question.
 In the following example, I provided the student answer for the `non_auto` question.